Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The Absence of Any Review of Poincaré’s 1905 and 1906 Papers in the Beiblätter zu den Annalen der Physik

 \section{The Absence of Any Review of Poincaré’s 1905 and 1906 Papers in the \emph{Beiblätter zu den Annalen der Physik}}

-It is striking that Poincaré’s two papers on relativity received no review in the \emph{Beiblätter zu den Annalen der Physik}.
-Christian Marchal \cite{marchal-2004} had already pointed out this omission in 2004, noting at the same time that other works by Poincaré from the same period were indeed summarized in that journal.

-This statement can now be verified online: the volumes of the \emph{Beiblätter}, together with their indexes (1892–1906 and 1907–1919), have been fully digitized.
-Comprehensive full-text searches, made possible by modern tools, confirm that no notice or abstract was ever devoted to either of these two papers.
+It is striking that Poincaré’s two main technical papers on relativity, the 1905 note \emph{Sur la dynamique de l’électron} and the 1906 Palermo memoir of the same title, appear to have received no review in the \emph{Beiblätter zu den Annalen der Physik}.
+Christian Marchal \cite{marchal2004} had already pointed out this omission, noting at the same time that other works by Poincaré from the same period were indeed summarized in that journal.
+This point can now be checked more directly.
+The relevant volumes of the \emph{Beiblätter}, together with their cumulative indexes for 1892--1906 and 1907--1919, are available in digitized form.
+A combined examination of the indexes and full-text searches has revealed no notice or abstract devoted to either Poincaré’s 1905 note or his 1906 Palermo memoir.

+The omission is significant.
+The \emph{Beiblätter} reviewed foreign scientific literature extensively, including works published in French and Italian journals.
+They also reviewed other publications by Poincaré.
+The absence of his two relativity papers therefore cannot be explained simply by linguistic barriers or by a general neglect of Poincaré as an author.
+It points instead to a more specific failure of bibliographical transmission: two texts that are now central to the history of relativity did not enter one of the principal German review channels through which physicists followed recent international literature.

+This absence had consequences.
+A German-speaking reader who relied on the \emph{Beiblätter} in 1905--1906 could encounter Gans’s clear summary of Lorentz’s 1904 memoir, and could follow parts of the German debate on the electrodynamics of moving bodies.
+But he would not have been alerted, through this same channel, to Poincaré’s 1905 note or to the much fuller 1906 memoir in the \emph{Rendiconti del Circolo matematico di Palermo}.
+The \emph{Beiblätter} therefore contributed, unintentionally but materially, to an asymmetry of visibility: Lorentz’s 1904 results were summarized in German, while Poincaré’s corresponding contributions were not.